matomatical/qualtrics/README.md

 survey.create(api)
 ```

-Alternatively, provide the questions and blocks to the survey via the
+Alternatively, provide the questions and blocks to the survey directly
-constructor:
+via the survey constructor:

 ```python
 import qualtrics as qq